 We commission, produce and present exhibitions, events, residencies, research and student led projects; alongside working strategically and collaboratively with partners to improve the provision of; access to and growth of culture in Plymouth.
 We aim to improve the infrastructure and ecology for visual arts in the city, by always focussing on artists, and placing generosity and care at the centre of our work.

-We benefit from an incredible resource of knowledge, skills and access to world class production facilities and equipment within Plymouth College of Art and work to open this resource to the artists whom we work with.
+We benefit from an incredible resource of knowledge, skills and access to world class production facilities and equipment within Arts University Plymouth and work to open this resource to the artists whom we work with.
 MIRROR enables us to offer our students real world experiences of working within a Gallery context in a multitude of ways.

 We seek to decentralise ways of operating, increasing participation, engagement and ownership of the programme through rich and multifaceted programming strands.

 Our free public gallery is open to everybody to visit and we look forward to welcoming everyone to our space.

 Telephone: +44 (0)1752 203434

 Arts University Plymouth

 The Box is Plymouth’s new £46 million cultural destination, proudly led by Plymouth City Council in Britain's Ocean City.
 A museum, gallery and archive.
 A cafe, shop and bar.